yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 #### Write skew and phantoms

 Imagine Alice and Bob are two on-call doctors for a particular shift.
-Imagine both the request to leave because they are feeling unwell.
+Imagine both request to leave because they are feeling unwell.
 Unfortunately they happen to click the button to go off call at approximately the same time.

 ```bash
 ALICE                                   BOB